UN Periodic Review processes regarding Human Rights in Timor-Leste

 More information on the UPR process, including background documents and translations into other UN official languages, is available on the Timor-Leste UPR page of the UN Human Rights website.
 Click here for information on other UN-related processes in Timor-Leste.

-In a separate process, the UN Special Rapporteur on Extreme Poverty and Human Rights visited Timor-Leste in November 2011 and reported to the Council in June 2012.
-Follow this link for her report (also Tetum), La'o Hamutuk's statement and Blog, and other information.
+In a separate process, the UN Special Rapporteur on Extreme Poverty and Human Rights visited Timor-Leste in November 2011 and reported to the Council in June 2012, with appreciation by the Provedor (video).
+Follow this link for her report (also Tetum), La'o Hamutuk's statement and blog, and other information.

 Ita bele hetan nformasaun tan kona ba prosesu UPR iha lian ofisial ONU nian iha pajina web UPR iha website ONU nian.

 La'o Hamutuk kria pajina web ida ne'e atu fo oportunidade ba ema barak atu tuir no partisipa iha prosesu UPR.
 Ami apresia informasaun no dokumentu husi fonte hotu.

 From the UN

 Timor-Leste had its second Universal Periodic Review on 3 November 2016.
 The three Human Rights Council countries coordinating Timor-Leste's review were South Africa, China and the Netherlands.
 Further background is in this UN Media Advisory, and the three-hour video is at https://media.un.org/en/asset/k14/k14q9xlfnx.